ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

   * Added `TaskTableView` Component

 * Added `label` attribute on atom for `ClientItemCard` Component
+* Updated `layout.jsx` to contain content within the viewport of the user by setting the `height` to match the screen of the user
+* Removed unused css in tailwind.config.js
+* Fixed user registration upon initial load of the page
-* Renamed `CloseButton` to `IconButton` Component to cover all icon only buttons implementation
+* Renamed `CloseButton` to `IconButton` Component to cover all icon only buttons use cases
 * Updated `IconButton` to accept any icon as its `children`
 * Updated `IconButton` to accept `className` as its prop to override its base style
 * Updated lighter colors `["clear", "grey", "lightgrey"]` to have dark text color for readability in `LabelTagChip` Component